sammaadaniel30/practical2.sama.clemente.io/README.md

 Problem 2: During the development of the Contact Page and the Degree Page it was quite difficult to add the correct styles to each of the classes for example the list of the contact form so it could when it was visualised in the website it was clear and friendly to users to read and see the content.

+Problem 3: During the development of the Net page, small problem occured on the font of the menu where the links to the other websites are located.
+This was a bit weird since the same CSS style and code was used over and over again of the previous sections and the font did not change at any point.
+But on the Net Page it changed to another font using the same CSS code, so I investigated to find what was the original font used in the other pages.
+The result was that the font used was called "Poppins", so I decided to manually fix the problem by adding "font-family: Poppins;" in the appropiate part of the code and the issue was solved.
+This also happened for the copyright section of the page, at the end this code was used in the CSS file "font-family: Montserrat;".
+For the future I will use this fragments to avoid any problems further on.

 **TIMELINE OF DEVELOPMENT**

 **27/11/2023**